ShikariNM/expenses-project/README.md

 ### Deinstallation

-To remove all containers, images and volumes related to the project follow the steps and execute in your console:
+To remove all containers, images, volumes and local repo related to the project follow the steps and execute in your console:

 - `sudo docker compose -f expenses-project/deploy/docker-compose.yml down -v`